carpentries-incubator/managing-computational-projects/episodes/02-motivation.md

 <img src="../fig/skill-spectrum.jpg" alt="Researchers represented in a map indicating their journey to understand and apply computational approaches.
 Some may have just started their journey, some may have come far in the learning and some may have gained proficiency based on their research requirements." width="500"/>

-*The Turing Way project illustration by Scriberia for The Turing Way Community Shared under CC-BY 4.0 License.
+*We all may have dfferent research and data science expertise.
+The Turing Way project illustration by Scriberia for The Turing Way Community Shared under CC-BY 4.0 License.
 Zenodo. http://doi.org/10.5281/zenodo.3332807*

 > ## Why are you here
 > Discuss why you/learners are taking this course, what are the expectations.